-If you’re setting up shop, one of the first things you need to worry about is a good point-of-sale system.
+If you’re setting up shop, one of the first things you need to worry about is an excellent point-of-sale system.
 Using age-old technologies can be cheap, but as your business grows, you’ll figure out that you need to customize a lot of stuff.
-Excel sheets just won’t do, and if they did, how would you integrate the entry system with a backend?
+Excel sheets won’t do, and if they did, how would you integrate the entry system with a backend?
 And on top of all that, the cost of all the manual data entry is going to add to the existing costs.

 That’s where complete Point-of-sale systems like Ambur come up.
 One of the coolest things about gadgets like the iPad is that you can use them to integrate into essential systems.
 Point-of-sale being one, we did a story on the POS apps for the iPad.